elpocoburrito/LeagueChatter/README.md

 The tool only work if you are in a league of legends game

-Use Numpad1 to show and hide the gui
+Use Numpad1 to show and hide the gui.

 Use either the Gui buttons or the arrow keys left and right to change the selected message.